 Welcome to the twelfth part of my BiOrbAir Review – Growing Miniature Orchids in the BiOrbAir.
-The BiOrbAir is a specialised, automated terrarium, designed by Barry Reynolds from Reef One.
+The BiOrbAir is a specialised, automated terrarium, designed by Barry Reynolds.
 I first planted this Miniature Orchid Trial BiOrbAir Terrarium in August 2015, so at the time of writing – in April 2017, this BiOrbAir terrarium is 20 months old.
 Some, though not all, of the miniature orchids that are currently growing inside this terrarium were featured in the original planting of this terrarium in August 2015.

 If you would like to start at the very beginning, and read the first part of this Miniature Orchid Trial and BiOrbAir review, please click here.